 Just to clarify, there’s nothing wrong here with posting only happy moments with others.
 I am not conveying that, above things are bad or wrong to do.
 At some point, even I have done that.
 Our human brain is wired to show others how happy or beautiful we are.
 We like to share our good sides.

 Because we know, some people will praise us, and we will instantly get a Dopamine hit.
 Sometimes, deep inside we need others’ praise and validation to allow ourselves to be happy.
 In reality, we don’t need anyone’s praise or validation to be happy and joyful.

 Anyway, the point is, when we are scrolling through the feed, we should not compare ourselves with other people.
 We may not compare consciously, but unconsciously sometimes we end up comparing other’s social media life with our miserable life.

-Now, it’s not that only your life is miserable.
+Now, it’s not that only you have problems in life.
 Everyone has some kind of problem in their life.
-But only we know about our problems.
+But only we know about our problems and we have no idea what other people are going through.
 So, we end up comparing our full and nuanced life with someone else’s partial(i.e. happy) life, and feel sad about ourselves.

 Things like these can sometimes make people feel very sad.
 Because people generally think of themselves relative to others.
 We're constantly re-baselining our expectations based on what we see outside in the world.

 Actually, everyone has their own set of problems, tensions, traumas in family, business or job.
 Someone may be fighting with their partner or having bad relationships with their children, or struggling to make money.
 But, almost no one will share these stories on social media.
-Or generally behaviour is, we are hesitant to share these stories with others because of embarrassment.
+Our general behaviour is, we are hesitant to share these stories with others because of embarrassment.